sinabolouki/Alquerque-AI/README.md

 # Alquerque-AI

-a minimax solution to alquerque game. ai codes are in Player.py
+a minimax solution to alquerque game.
+AI codes are in Player.py